sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ##### Merge 'em

 Run the `merge-all` script to automatically merge all dependency update PRs: https://github.com/sul-dlss/access-update-scripts/blob/master/merge-all.rb.
-From the comments at the top, you will need a GitHub access token.
-Instructions are here: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
+Note that this script will only work with Ruby 2.6 or greater.
+See the comments at the top for how to run and note you will need a github access token if you haven't previously created one.
+Instructions for creating a token are here:  https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line   Save your token somewhere secure for re-use since you won't be able to view it in the Github interface again.

 ##### Deploy 'em